-A 30-credit,hybrid program, the STEM-designated M.S. in Data Science integrates skills from computer science, mathematics, statistics and applications to leverage the knowledge embedded in data.
+A 30-credit,hybrid program, the STEM-designated M.S. in Data Science integrates skills from computer science, mathematics, statistics and applications to leverage the knowledge embedded in data into its curriculum.
 The program is designed for students who have completed undergraduate degrees in science, mathematics, computer science, engineering, statistics or economics.
 Students take courses both on-campus and online.

 Students learn cutting-edge techniques to analyze data from data mining, machine learning, data visualization and cloud computing.
-Our program provides a rigorous curriculum that trains in practical skills needed for internships and full-time employment as data scientists, and is also a part of the University's Academy of Applied Analytics and Technology that facilitates cross-disciplinary research and applications in a variety of industries.
+Our program provides a rigorous curriculum that trains in practical skills needed for internships and full-time employment as data scientists.